kevin140801/Ensembling-Protein-Models-for-Zero-Shot-and-Supervised-Modeling-of-PETase-Variant-Effects/zero_shot/README.md

 - Rank-based ensemble

 The goal of the zero-shot analysis is to assess whether pretrained protein language models, evolutionary predictors and structure-based methods can prioritize mutation effects without task-specific training data.
 Model performance is evaluated on multiple deep mutational scanning (DMS) datasets using Spearman rank correlation and NDCG@10%.

-Predictions for EVE, ESM-3 and ESM-IF were externally provided by my supervisor and are therefore not recomputed in this repository.
-The corresponding prediction files are stored in the `predictions/` directory under the respective model subfolders.
+EVE, ESM-3 and ESM-IF were also used in the analyses presented in the thesis.
+The corresponding code is not included in this repository because access to these models was provided by my supervisor.

 In addition to the benchmark evaluation, this directory contains notebooks for:
 - Multi-mutant variant analysis